earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral06-landsat-tifs-in-R.md

 ---
 layout: single
-title: "Landsat remote sensing tif files in R"
+title: "Landsat Remote Sensing tif Files in R"
-excerpt: "In this lesson you will cover the basics of using LAndsat 7 and 8 in R. You will learn how to import landsat data stored in .tif format - where each .tif file represents a single band rather than a stack of bands.
+excerpt: "In this lesson you will cover the basics of using Landsat 7 and 8 in R. You will learn how to import Landsat data stored in .tif format - where each .tif file represents a single band rather than a stack of bands.
 Finally you will plot the data using various 3 band combinations including RGB and color-infrared."
 authors: ['Leah Wasser']
-modified: '2017-10-11'
+modified: '2017-10-13'
 category: [courses]
 class-lesson: ['spectral-data-fire-r']
 permalink: /courses/earth-analytics/multispectral-remote-sensing-data/landsat-data-in-r-geotiff/